-- It is mandatory in all JT main draws for a playoff match to be played between the losing singles semi-finalists for third place whether using Option A or Option B above. - It is mandatory in all Platinum and Gold JT main draws for playoff matches to be played between the losing quarter-finalists to determine places five (5) to eight (8).
+- It is mandatory in all JT main draws for a playoff match to be played between the losing singles semi-finalists for third place whether using Option A or Option B above. - It is mandatory in all Platinum and Gold JT main draws (except for 18u age group) for playoff matches to be played between the losing quarter-finalists to determine places five (5) to eight (8).